alwaysonlinetxm/rollup-plugin-fill-html/README.md

 Rollup >= 0.48 has been supported since v1.0.6.
 So if you use rollup < 0.48,
 please choose the older version.

-The 1.0.3 version has supported to insert css file and external url, you should know that rollup-plugin-fill-html will scan the dest directory and find out `all the js and css files`, and then insert these files into the result html.
+The 1.0.3 version has support to insert css file and external url, you should know that rollup-plugin-fill-html will scan the dest directory and find out `all the js and css files`, and then insert these files into the result html.
 So you'd better to clean the dest directory before rebuilding, and I think you